Citable filing context

 Server-rendered

-FCX's research view summarizes recent SEC filing context, starting with debt_offering from May 20, 2026.
+FCX's research view summarizes recent SEC filing context, starting with earnings from Jul 23, 2026.

 FCX filing events and research context